IMRCLab/pololu-rs/docs/usage.md

             ./run 3pi trajectory_following

-    - Paste the tuned robot configuration file in folder `cfg` to a micro sd card.
-Please DO NOT CHANGE the name of the configuration file, the file system depends on the file name to distinguish configuration file from other files.
+    - Change the name of the corresponding robot configuration file in folder `cfg` to `ROBOTCFG.CFG` and paste the tuned robot configuration file into a micro sd card.
+Please **DO NOT CHANGE** the name of the configuration file, the file system depends on the file name to distinguish configuration file from other files.
-    - Paste the trajectory file to a micro sd card.
-Please DO NOT CHANGE the name of the trajectory file, the file system depends on the file name to distinguish configuration file from other files.
+    - Change the trajectory file name to `TRJ0001.JSN` and paste it into a micro sd card.
+Please **DO NOT CHANGE** the name of the trajectory file, the file system depends on the file name to distinguish trajectory file from other files.
     - Insert the sd card to the port on the robot.
 - Prepare the Trajectory Following ROS Node:
     - Connect a Crazyradio PA or Crazyradio 2.